From Persian to Shag: A Guide to Rug Types and Styles

 Used with intention, mirrors deliver instant impact—more light, longer sightlines, and a calmer, more open mood.
 Lean into the illusion of space with a single bold placement, then layer reflective accents as you refine the look.
 For handpicked ideas and styles, browse our Cozy Bed Quarters mirror and wall décor collection.

-Wall Decor Trends: 2024 Styles That Instantly Elevate Rooms
+Wall Decor Trends: 2026 Styles That Instantly Elevate Rooms

-Answer-first styling wins: lead with a focal point, then add supporting pieces for balance.
+• Answer-first styling wins: lead with a focal point, then add supporting pieces for balance.

-Incorporating Murals for a Transcendent Experience
+Incorporating Color-Drenching for an Immersive Experience

 A mural instantly anchors your design and guides the rest of your choices.